bookio/client/docs/syntax-very-short-reservation-language.md

 >3: Badminton 60 min, 8$
 >
 >To book reply with: B# date/time, your name
->Sample: B2 10am, John Doe -> Reserve tennis for John Doe at 10 am
+>Sample: Replying "B2 10am, john doe" means "Reserve tennis for John Doe at 10am"
 >(reply ?? for more samples)

-Better sample text??
-_SAMPLE: Replying "B2 10am, john doe" means "Reserve tennis for John Doe at 10 am"_

 ======